solarkennedy/nagios-plugins/README.md

-This is my nagios plugin collection.
+This is my nagios/icinga2 plugin collection.

 Some I wrote, some I didn't.